 Participation in the survey is encouraged but is voluntary.
 Students and employees will not be coerced to participate.
 Emails and the first page of the survey will contain language that addresses informed consent.
 For example, the survey states:

 “By accessing the survey, you are verifying that you have read the explanation of the study, and that you agree to participate.
 You also understand that your participation in this study is strictly voluntary.
 If you do not wish to participate in this survey, simply exit the survey by closing your internet browser.”

-Due to the nature of this survey, reasonable precautions to protect confidential information obtained through the survey will be taken.
+We cannot guarantee survey results are anonymous.
+However, due to the nature of this survey, reasonable precautions to protect confidential information obtained through the survey will be taken.
 The following describes how we plan to protect participant information.